 \subsection{Denoising Diffusion Bridge Models}

 Alternatively, \citet{chen2021likelihood} leveraged the theory of forward-backward SDEs to derive an exact log-likelihood expression for the Schrödinger bridge, which accurately generalizes the approach for score generative models.
 Drawing inspiration from the perspective that the framework of diffusion bridges, employing forward-backward SDEs, encompasses the paradigms of score matching diffusion models \citep{song2020denoising} and flow matching optimal transport paths \citep{lipman2022flow}. \citet{zhou2024denoising} demonstrated that reintroducing several design choices from these domains becomes feasible.
-In particular, the reparameterization techniques outlined in \citet{karras2022elucidating} are utilized.
+In particular, the reparameterization outlined in \citet{karras2022elucidating} are utilized.

 For noise scheduling, common options include variance-preserving (VP) and variance-exploding (VE) diffusion \citep{song2020denoising}.
 We express the reparameterization for the VP and VE bridge of \citet{zhou2024denoising} in \Tabref{tab:noise_sch}.
-In our study, we choose to utilize the VP bridge, as our experimental findings indicate its superiority of VP over VE.
+In our study, we chose to utilize the VP bridge, as our experimental findings indicate its superiority of VP over VE.
 For implementing the diffusion sampler, we modify the official code of DDBM \cite{zhou2024denoising} in \url{https://github.com/alexzhou907/DDBM}.